velizar-velikov/shop-cart/readme.md

 #### 3.1.2 Current user review (if he has left a review for this product) should be first, the rest would be sorted from newest to oldest

+#### 3.1.3 Details page should show average product rating and reviews count [x]

+#### 3.1.4 Details page star rating should show correct stars filled based on the average rating [x]

+#### 3.1.5 Once a user has reviewed a product, he should not be able to review it again / only edit or delete his review

 ### 3.2 Edit review functionality from section reviews

 ### 3.3 Delete review functionality from section reviews